| Additional Resources Accessories |

 - Precision Optical Tracking Technology: The MX Ergo Wireless Trackball features accurate optical tracking.
 A Precision Mode button is conveniently located just above the trackball for use when enhanced precision is required.

-- 34 mm Trackball: The 34 mm ball can easily be moved by users with any size of hand.
+- 34 mm Trackball: The 34 mm ball is easily be moved, regardless of hand size.
 The movement requires minimal effort so the load on the thumb is minimal.
-Although low effort is required, the ball still offers sufficient resistance, ensuring that users can retain a high level of control.
+Although low effort is required, the ball still offers sufficient resistance, ensuring that a high level of control is retained.
 Movement is smooth and accurate.

-- Multi-Computer Functionality: Users with compatible computer systems can connect to 2 different computers using "Logitech Flow" for seamless workflow between systems.
+- Multi-Computer Functionality: Individuals with compatible computer systems can connect to 2 different computers using "Logitech Flow" for seamless workflow between systems.

 |Images (Click on any thumbnail to view larger image)|